|GRI 102: General Disclosures 2016*|

 |102-10||Significant changes to the organization and its supply chain||2020 10-K, pp. 5-6, 10-11|

 |102-11||Precautionary principle or approach||Community Connection / Our Approach|

 |102-13||Membership of associations||

 Covanta is a member of various industry groups including the Energy Recovery Council, Business Council for Sustainable Energy, Environmental Research and Education Foundation, Biomass Power Association, Confederation of European Waste-to-Energy Plants, Environmental Services Association, Product Stewardship Institute, and the Ontario Waste Management Association.
 Covanta plays a leadership role or actively contributes to these engagements, with our executives serving on the boards or as association members.

-We collaborate and interact with select organizations, including the Go Green Initiative and the Ocean Conservancy Trash Free Seas Alliance, to strengthen our policies, activities and performance.
+We collaborate and interact with select organizations, including the Go Green Initiative to strengthen our policies, activities and performance.
 Through our Community Outreach and Environmental Justice Policy, we work to understand and resolve issues and concerns of our local community members.

 |102-14||Statement from senior decision-maker||A Message from our Senior Leadership, pp. 4|